vedupraity/vedupraity/README.md

 ## Upraity.vedprakash("Software Engineer")

-**Hobby Projects, A Humble Invitation to Collaborate**
+**Personal Projects**

-[Ancient Knowledge](https://www.ancientknowledge.in) - Experience the richness of Sanskrit scriptures and Vedic culture.
+- Experience the richness of Sanskrit scriptures and Vedic culture at [Ancient Knowledge](https://www.ancientknowledge.in).

 ---